A small space of true integrity. A new tamper-evident packaging.

 Bob, Carl and Edgar know how and where in the supply chain to best swap a valuable replacement part with a piece of clay.
 Their trick to open the tamper evident boxes works most of the time with close to no trace.

-Alice wants to do something about this, but in world of very complex supply chains where products pass multiple warehouses worldwide, she cannot locate and uncover Bob and the other birds.
+Alice wants to do something about this, but in the complex supply chain where products pass multiple warehouses worldwide, she cannot locate and uncover Bob and the other birds.

-If she had an Entropyseal in her supply chain management, the replacement parts integrity could be verified by simply checking the temporary locked fingerprints of the Entropyseals the parts are stored in.
-This can be done repeatedly at each warehouse the parts are stored and transported to .
-Then once a check shows the temporary locked fingerprint does not match, Alice would know where in the supply chain the theft happened.
+If she had an Entropyseal, the replacement parts integrity could be verified by simply checking the temporary locked fingerprint.
+This can be done repeatedly at each warehouse the parts are stored and transported to.
+If a check showed the temporary locked fingerprint does not match, Alice would know where in the supply chain the theft happened.

-Likely, Bob and his bird friends would stop stealing and all the honest supply chain managers would be relieved from being wrongfully suspected.
+Likely, Bob and his bird friends would stop stealing and all honest supply chain managers would be relieved from being collectively suspected.

-Today we have functional 3D printed prototypes in two lid diameters of 100mm and 50mm.
-Our 3-part plastic injection molded design is independent of any machine other than a smartphone camera to verify the
+Today we have functional SLA 3D printed hardware prototypes in super high transparent quality.
+Our 3-part jar design is independent of any machine other than a smartphone camera or xerox to verify the

 state of the temporary locked fingerprint.

-To determine a broadly compatible initial jar size, we are looking at a good compromise suitable for creditcards, crypto hardware wallets, steel wallets, jewellery, watches and mobilephone replacement parts.
+To determine a broadly compatible initial jar size, we are looking at a good compromise suitable for creditcards, Bitcoin hardware wallets, steel wallets, jewellery, watches and mobile phone replacement parts.

 For your consideration:

 Until here we have funded Entropyseal out of our own pockets in our spare time.